Involutions on K3 surfaces and derived equivalence: Mukai lattices and derived automorphisms

 Even in the event of an isomorphism $X_1\simeq X_2$, equivariant derived equivalences are interesting: indeed, there are actions of finite groups $G$ that are not conjugate in $\Aut(X)$ but are conjugate via $\Aut D^b(X)$ as the action of the latter group is visibly larger.
+See Proposition~\ref{prop:nik-derived-ten} for examples.

 Let $G$ be a finite group and $X_1$ and $X_2$ K3 surfaces with $G$-actions.
 For simplicity, assume that $G$ acts on $T(X_i)$ via $\pm \mathrm I$.
 (This is the case if the transcendental cohomology is simple.)
+Given a $G$-equivariant isomorphism $T(X_1) \simeq T(X_2)$, can we lift to a $G$-equivariant isomorphism of Mukai lattices